avinashvaidya09/product-management-apis/README.md

 ## Starting Server Locally

-1. Ensure you add vcap services in your local environment variables using below command
+1. Ensure you add vcap services in your local environment variables using below command.
 ```
 export VCAP_SERVICES=$(cat path/to/vcap.json)
 ```